What is interpersonal and social rhythm therapy for bipolar disorder – and how does it work?

 - Other Specified and Unspecified Bipolar and Related Disorders—bipolar disorder symptoms that do not match these categories.

-Treating bipolar usually involves a multi-disciplinary approach drawing on the skills of various health professionals, to help to get you feeling well and in control of your life.
+Treating bipolar usually involves a multi-disciplinary approach drawing on the skills of various health professionals, including a psychologist, to help the individual to better manage the emotional roller coaster.

 What is Interpersonal and Social Rhythm Therapy?

-Initial Stage: Usually over the course of a few sessions, your therapist will gather information about your current mood state and prior mood episodes, and explore the behaviours and relationships associated with changes in mood state over time.
+Initial Stage: During the first few sessions, your psychologist will gather information about your current mood state and prior mood episodes, and explore the behaviours and relationships associated with changes in your mood.
 Together you and your therapist agree on a primary interpersonal problem area as the main focus for the interpersonal part of the treatment.

 Later, as your confidence and skills build, you will be asked to put into practice some of the strategies you have been learning, to manage changes in routine such as holidays or a change of job.
 Weekly sessions may be reduced to monthly or bimonthly at this time.

-Final Stage: As you become more skilled at managing your social and interpersonal rhythms, you and your therapist will gradually reduce or put an end to your sessions.
+Final Stage: As you become more skilled, you may find that you can gradually reduce or put an end to your sessions.

 Therapy is essential in recovering from bipolar and at times it can feel like you are in danger as paranoid thoughts can consume you.
 This is why care plans and a crisis plan is imperative in your recovery, and to help you gain back control of your life.